NCMoseley/Inhabitent/README.md

 ### References

 Trnsfonter to generate my fonts. https://transfonter.org Fonts provided by Red Academy

+Filipe Merker on Stack Overflow provided me with the code for my navigation bar to 'toggle class' and change color. https://stackoverflow.com/questions/32856341/pure-js-add-and-remove-toggle-class-after-scrolling-x-amount

 ### 4. Update the proxy in `gulpfile.js`